 To learn more, read our tips on playground, swimming, boating, lawn mower and fire safety.

 Have fun while learning about summer safety.
-Download our coloring sheets for kids as well as our Superheroes of Summer Safety tip card and flyer.
+Order our complimentary activity booklet and learn how to become a Superhero of Summer Safety.
+Plus, you can download our coloring sheets for kids, as well as our Superheroes of Summer Safety tip card and flyer.